bowo-prasetyo/forkbuild/docs/Architecture.md

 ownership), just transform generators that terminate in the same command.
 A common gesture abstraction waits for a third true gesture.

+Command palette & shortcut discoverability — the intended home for any keyboard surface behind alignment/distribution/numeric operations; part of 0.1.50 (Editing UX Consolidation), deliberately not a per-feature shortcut matrix.
-Smart guides, magnetic snapping, edge-to-edge distribution, collision- aware distribution, camera-relative alignment — all explicitly deferred behind 0.1.48; each would introduce a new interaction or presentation subsystem immediately after the transform kernel was proven.
-Numeric transform input is 0.1.49; a scoped command palette (rather than a keyboard shortcut matrix) belongs to 0.1.50.

-Scale semantics — no settled domain model yet; the gizmo stays Translate + Rotate, and alignment/distribution change positions only, until there is one.
+Smart guides, magnetic snapping, edge-to-edge distribution, collision- aware distribution, camera-relative alignment, expression languages, unit conversion — all explicitly deferred; each would introduce a new interaction/presentation subsystem or a mini-language immediately after the transform kernel was proven.
+Scale semantics — no settled domain model yet; every transform surface stays Translate + Rotate until there is one.
+Numeric transform input shipped in 0.1.49 as an input surface, not a mode — the next numeric-adjacent candidate (live property display of the current selection) waits for 0.1.50's feedback-consistency pass.
 Nested groups — optional/post-0.2; groups remain useful without being hierarchical.